agungTuanany/docker-mastery-complete-toolset/chapter-5-container-lifetime-and-persistent-data-volumes/README.md

 I can always tell that the config, that came from the Dockerfile when it was built, aassigned a volume to that path.

-Let run a container from it with command
+Let's run a container from it with command
 <br/>

 ![chapter-5-4.gif](./images/gif/chapter-5-4.gif "Inspect running container running values")